DEEPBVC137/Bryce-Johnson-eportfolio/README.md

 ## Notes

-Large datasets used in the database project are not included due to size limitations.
-The dataset can be obtained from the Olist e-commerce dataset source if needed.
+Large datasets used in the database enhancement are not included due to size limitations.
+The dataset used is the Olist e-commerce dataset, which can be obtained from public sources if needed.